wpmp/codemirror-monto/README.md

 Codemirror Monto
 ================

-This is a web-based editor using Monto and CodeMirror.
+This is a web-based editor for Monto using CodeMirror.

 Install instructions
 --------------------